The origins of the Kingsmil name lie with England's ancient Anglo-Saxon

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 surnames.
 Over the years, many variations of the name Kingsmil were recorded, including Kingsmill, Kingsmell and others.

 Early Notables of the Kingsmil family (pre 1700)

-of Hampshire; William Kingsmill, the...
-Another 29 words (2 lines of text) are included under the topic Early Kingsmil Notables in all our PDF Extended History products and printed products wherever possible.
+at Oxford; Richard Kingsmill (d.
+1677), English Baptist minister and...
+Another 44 words (3 lines of text) are included under the topic Early Kingsmil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmil family to Ireland

 Some of the Kingsmil family moved to Ireland